Staten Island to Sayreville NJ

 The part most people underestimate: doing this across state lines

 Here's what nobody tells you.
-If you're selling a house on Staten Island and buying in Sayreville, you're not running one transaction—you're running two, in two states, with two completely different rulebooks, on the same clock.
+If you're selling a house on Staten Island and buying in Sayreville, you're not running one transaction.
+You're running two, in two states, with two completely different rulebooks, on the same clock.

 That's where deals get expensive, or fall apart.